Security through smart investment

 The only right measure: yield minus inflation rate

-Looking at interest alone when investing would be wrong.
-You always have to consider this interest rate together with the ongoing and mostly unnoticed loss of purchasing power of the invested money.
-An investment is only profitable if the return (i.e. the interest rate that an investment brings in) remains positive after deducting the current inflation rate.
+It would be wrong to just look at the interest rates when investing money.
+You always have to consider this rate of return together with the ongoing and mostly unnoticed loss of purchasing power of the money invested.
+A financial investment is only profitable if the return achieved (i.e. the interest rate generated by a financial investment) remains positive after deducting the current inflation rate.

 Assume that you receive 1,0 percent per year for overnight money from your bank.
 Then the sad message is: If the inflation rate is only 2,0 percent, and from the perspective of the monetary authorities, that is even the optimal state, then you are making losses on the bottom line.
 With an inflation rate of 3 percent, which we have seen enough times in "solid" Germany, the negative wealth effect becomes even greater.
 Relative to a year or two, these losses are undoubtedly acceptable because they are negligible.
 But woe, you do this for 10, 20 or even 30 years.
 Then you will find that there is not much left of your original money, although the bottom line is that there is a higher amount on the account statement than initially.